RUMOURS of Wanderers’ Premier League demise have been greatly exaggerated.

 Mark Davies was tripped by Carlos Cuellar, leaving Petrov to strike confidently into the top corner to level the game.

 But Wanderers weren’t finished yet.
-Almost immediately from kick-off, Gretar Steinsson attacked down the right and fed Eagles, who slipped out of two challenges to square for Ngog to crash home from six yards.
+Almost immediately from kick-off, Gretar Steinsson attacked down the right and fed Eagles, who slipped out of two challenges to square for Ngog to crash home

 In three minutes, the whole complexion of the Premier League relegation fight had changed.